mideind/BinPackage/README.md

 *Höfundur og ritstjóri Kristín Bjarnadóttir.*

 ----

+**Miðeind ehf., the publisher of BinPackage, claims no endorsement, sponsorship,** **or official status granted to it by the DIM/BÍN copyright holder.**

 BinPackage includes certain program logic, created by Miðeind ehf., that optionally exposes additions and modifications to the original